 Cenedella’s painting was hanging in a Manhattan gallery before it was removed after patrons hit the owners with a barrage of complaints, per Page Six.
-The painting is entitled “The Presence of Man” and shows Saint Nicholas hanging above a group of presents; his jacket is undone to expose his belly and his face is hidden by his hat.
+The painting was titled “The Presence of Man” and showed Saint Nicholas hanging above a group of presents; his jacket is undone to expose his belly and his face is hidden by his hat.
 The portrait hung in the Manhattan gallery for less than 48 hours before it was removed.

-The painting actually has a long history — it’s been around for twenty years and is all to familiar to Catholic League President Bill Donohue, who criticized it when he first saw it but has since changed his tune.
-Donohue says “our point was that the artist could have made the same point by putting Santa in a noose, thus avoiding a conflict with Christians.”
+The painting actually has a long history- it’s been around for 20 years and is all to familiar to Catholic League President Bill Donohue, who criticized it when he first saw it, but has since changed his tune.
+Donohue says, “our point was that the artist could have made the same point by putting Santa in a noose, thus avoiding a conflict with Christians.”

-But visitors to the iconic church certainly didn’t view it as a call to Christian values, as one woman told the Post: “I can’t imagine how whoever painted this abomination … All he’s doing is being a Grinch.”
+But visitors to the iconic church certainly didn’t view it as a call to Christian values and away from commercialism, as one woman told the NY Post, “I can’t imagine how whoever painted this abomination … All he’s doing is being a Grinch.”

 Editor’s note: This article was originally published on December 25, 2017.